bitburner-official/bitburner-src/markdown/bitburner.ns.args.md

 RAM cost: 0 GB

 Arguments passed into a script can be accessed as a normal array by using the `[]` operator (`args[0]`<!-- -->, `args[1]`<!-- -->, etc...).
 Arguments can be string, number, or boolean.
 Use `args.length` to get the number of arguments that were passed into a script.

+Arguments can also be accessed as additional arguments to `main`<!-- -->.

 ## Example